Lynx-Huang/allxonTest/docs/Implement Features/Metrics.md

 ![metric-first-shot](../_img/metrics-first-shot.png)

 You can continue to send the `v2/notifyPluginMetric`.
-The chart is updated accordingly
+The chart is updated accordingly.

 ![metric-second-shot](../_img/metrics-second-shot.png)